 Cross-country skiers are welcome to break their own trails anywhere on the refuge.
-However, if you prefer an easier glide, the Northern Hardwoods Cross-country Ski Area offers nine miles of groomed Nordic trails.
+However, if you prefer an easier glide, the Northern Hardwoods Cross-country Ski Area offers ten miles of groomed Nordic trails.
 Trails are groomed on Thursdays or Fridays as conditions allow.
 Turn west off M-77 onto Robinson Road three tenths of a mile south of the blinking light in Germfask.
 The trail head is at the end of the road.
 Brochures with maps are available, during the ski season, at the kiosk at the start of the trails or you can print your own copy.

 Snowshoeing is permitted anywhere on the refuge, except on groomed ski trails.
 Crossing the pools is not recommended as thin ice conditions may exist.
 The refuge has a limited number of snowshoes that are available for checkout during office during office hours.
 Monday to Friday from 8:00 am to 4:00 pm.

 Seney National Wildlife Refuge provides habitat for over 200 species of birds.
 Many people visit the refuge with hopes of seeing the elusive yellow rail or black-backed woodpecker.
 Others enjoy coming to the refuge to see favorites including common loons, trumpeter swans, bald eagles, osprey, and sandhill cranes.